 The birth of your child should be one of your happiest moments.
-If your baby suffered newborn brain damage during childbirth at a Washington, D.C. hospital, your happiest day can quickly become devastating.
-Unfortunately, according to the Centers for Disease Control, over 20,000 infants die each year as a result of a birth injury, and about 3 brain damaged newborn babies are born for every 1,000 live births in the U.S. If your child was injured during birth in D.C., or if your newborn suffered brain damage, you may be able to receive compensation for your baby’s injuries and losses.
-Call the experienced Washington D.C. birth injury attorneys of Regan Zambri Long at (202) 960-4596 to discuss your options.
-We are here to help you.
+If your baby suffered brain damage during childbirth at a Washington, DC hospital, your happiest day can quickly become devastating.
+Unfortunately, according to the Centers for Disease Control and Prevention, over 20,000 infants die each year as a result of a birth injury, and about 3 brain-damaged newborn babies are born in every 1,000 live births in the U.S. If your child was injured during birth in DC, or if your newborn suffered brain damage, you may be able to receive compensation for your baby’s injuries and losses.

 Newborn brain damage can be the result of many different kinds of negligence or carelessness by medical professionals, including: